mwpenny/portal64-still-alive/documentation/levels/signals.md

   - trapped = door_not_activated and cube_not_in_room
 ```

-Operators can use signals from any source.
+Operators are evaluated from top to bottom to update their corresponding
+signals.
+Signals from any source can be used.